 You feel full longer as a result of changes in your satiety (hunger) hormones such as leptin and ghrelin and an immediate appetite suppressant activity of ketones.

 During Ketosis there's a reduction in lipogenesis, a process in which sugar from carbs and processed foods is converted to fat.

 3. Increasing fat burning.

-When in ketosis, our bodies increase the amount of fat burning even during rest.
-Particularly excess abdominal fat, which can be inflammatory and raises risk of metabolic syndrome.
+When in ketosis, our bodies increase the amount of fat-burning even during rest.
+Particularly excess abdominal fat, which can be inflammatory and raises the risk of metabolic syndrome.

 What is ketosis?

 When ketone bodies accumulate in the bloodstream, this is

 known as ketosis.
 Healthy individuals naturally experience moderate ketosis

 during times of fasting (e.g., sleeping overnight) and very strenuous exercise.

 Proponents of the ketogenic diet condition that when the diet is closely